• Skip to primary navigation

 Cloud cake slice, and a whole cloud cake.

-Cloud Cake is a light, airy sponge cake with a delicate crumb and cloud-soft texture.
+Cloud Cake is an old-fashioned, light, airy sponge cake (not a Japanese-style cloud cake or cheesecake) with a delicate crumb and cloud-soft texture.
 It's simple, elegant, and perfect when you want something sweet that doesn't feel heavy.

 Old-Fashioned Comfort That Feels Like a Dream